 During a peak experience in the middle of a college track race when I was 19 years old, I experienced an exhilarating sense of aliveness.
 I felt connected to my body and my mind in a way that was beyond anything I’d ever encountered.
 Best of all, I ran faster than ever.

 Decades later, I now know that what I experienced then is called “flow”—a way of fully participating in life where we feel better and perform better.

 Fully Alive in High Definition

 Flow is not just about “paying attention on purpose” with your mind.
-Think of it as a full-body, full-sensory, "in the moment" experience where you are fully absorbed in whatever you are doing, i.e. dancing, writing, solving a math problem, painting, performing, etc. In short, when in flow you not only experience intense mental clarity and the pleasure that comes with it but also a distinct sensory clarity that seems to brighten the moment, speeding up decision-making, pattern recognition, and risk-taking.
+Think of it as an enhanced “in the moment” experience where you are fully absorbed in whatever you are doing, i.e. dancing, writing, solving a math problem, painting, performing, etc. In short, when in flow you not only experience intense mental clarity and the pleasure that comes with it, but depending on the activity, you may also experience heightened sensory clarity, faster decision making, and an increase in pattern recognition and risk taking.

 You’ve been in flow before, though you likely didn’t call it that.
 For instance, many people report experiencing flow when:

 - Bodysurfing at the beach

 Flow: Where Action and Awareness Merge

 Sometimes called being “in the zone,” flow is often described as a period of intensely focused peace.
 As explained in Stealing Fire by Steven Kotler and Jamie Wheal, such peace is a result of our prefrontal cortex temporarily powering down and quieting our inner critic.
 It’s called “transient hypofrontality,” and it frees us from our default mode of battling chronic doubts and fears.